-If your school does not have a Unified Club or buddies club, try to find clubs/students at your school that are fighting for acceptance and inclusion themselves.
+If your school does not have a Partner's Club or buddies club, try to find clubs/students at your school that are fighting for acceptance and inclusion themselves.
+Don't assume a student is a good option for Unified Sports because they are telling you they are.
 Check Facebook and Twitter, pictures and posts can tell a thousand words.
 Look for younger students who will be in it for the long haul...it takes time to make a difference and earn respect from teachers and peers.